-For most of the AI jobs listed here, there are engineering and scientific pathways.
 The main difference is that scientists usually come from academic backgrounds and focus on developing new machine learning models and approaches.
-Meanwhile, engineers apply these algorithms to real-world applications and building the system that supports them.
+Meanwhile, engineers apply these algorithms to real-world solutions.

 Machine Learning Engineer

-Machine learning engineers are technically proficient programmers that build AI systems (among other ML applications) leveraging huge datasets to generate and develop algorithms able to learn and make predictions.
+Machine learning engineers are technically proficient programmers that build AI systems (among other ML applications).
+They leverage huge datasets to generate and develop algorithms able to learn and make predictions.